Chase, Kansas Air Quality

 What This Means for Chase County Residents

-Chase, Kansas has received an Air Quality Grade of B (73/100) based on a decade of EPA monitoring data.
+Chase, Kansas has received an Air Quality Grade of B (73/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 29 falls in the "Good" range.